MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-01-twitch.html.md

 [//]: # (Kidnapped)

-They hadn’t raped her.
+<a name="kidnapped"></a>They hadn’t raped her.
 Diana could hear voices rising and falling in a rhythmic chanting.
 It sounded almost soothing, and she did what she could to allow the sound to calm her.
 She wasn’t entirely successful, though, because the chanting was coming from the throats of the people who had abducted her, stripped her naked, gagged and bound her, and then shut her in a rough stone room that counted darkness among its only recognizable features.

 Shortly after they’d torn and cut her clothes away, her greatest relief was that they hadn’t violated her.
 Diana spent perhaps two hours fearing that each time one of them approached her that now, now they would do it.
 But they didn’t.
 As the hours crept by and no more of them approached, Diana began to wish that something, anything, would happen.
 Beat her, rape her, sell her, just get it over with.
 The time and the darkness eroded her terror; boredom crowded out vulnerability.
 Eventually, the pain in the joints of her bound limbs began to outweigh every other thought.